Gunboats/CS151-LibraryManagement-3Anchors/README.md

 * Run the main class or file containing the main method (please run LibraryGUI.java)
 * Once the code is running, follow any on-screen instructions to interact with the Library Management System.
 ### References:
+*JSON Library:
+Library Used: library.json
+Version: 20231013
+Description: A JSON library for storing book's data and admin user's data.